joaopires95/PythonDota2/README.md

 3. Have Steam and DOTA 2 installed in your OS.

+4. Have an Internet connection so you can allow the creation of local matches in lobbies through the GUI automation present in this API.
+The lobbies are local but they can only be created if there is a connection to the Internet so each match has a unique ID.

-4. Go to DOTA 2 Properties in Steam.
+5. Go to DOTA 2 Properties in Steam.
-4.1.
+5.1.
 In the tab "GENERAL" select "SET LAUNCH OPTIONS" and paste "-console -condebug".
-4.2.
+5.2.
 Click "OK".
-4.3.
+5.3.
 Close DOTA 2 Properties.

-5. Go to  "~/.local/share/Steam/steamapps/common/dota 2 beta/game/dota/cfg/".
+6. Go to  "~/.local/share/Steam/steamapps/common/dota 2 beta/game/dota/cfg/".
-5.1.
+6.1.
 Create a file named "autoexec.cfg" and add:
-5.1.1. "log_verbosity SteamNetSockets off | grep %" to the first line.
+6.1.1. "log_verbosity SteamNetSockets off | grep %" to the first line.
-5.1.2. "sv_cheats 1" to the second line.
+6.1.2. "sv_cheats 1" to the second line.
-5.2.
+6.2.
 Save and exit.

-6. Start DOTA 2.
+7. Start DOTA 2.
-6.1.
+7.1.
 Select DOTA 2 Settings (top left-hand corner).
-6.2.
+7.2.
 Select the tab "VIDEO".
-6.2.1.
+7.2.1.
 Under "RESOLUTION" select the option "Use my monitor's current resolution".
-6.2.2.
+7.2.2.
 Under "OPTIONS" select the option "OpenGL (-gl)" for rendering API.
-6.2.3.
+7.2.3.
 Under "RENDERING" select "Use basic settings" and select "Fastest".
-6.3.
+7.3.
 Under "RESOLUTION" click "APPLY".
-6.4.
+7.4.
 Exit DOTA 2 Settings and quit DOTA 2.

-7. Copy this project's contents ("bots" directory) to "~/.local/share/Steam/steamapps/common/dota 2 beta/game/dota/scripts/vscripts/bots".
+8. Copy this project's contents ("bots" directory) to "~/.local/share/Steam/steamapps/common/dota 2 beta/game/dota/scripts/vscripts/bots".
 The directory must be exactly named "bots", so that the LUA files can be read by DOTA 2!

-8. Install in your OS the Python module "pyautogui".
+9. Install in your OS the Python module "pyautogui".
 You can follow the steps under "Installing the pyautogui Module" in https://automatetheboringstuff.com/chapter18/

-9. Install "xdotool" in your OS: https://github.com/jordansissel/xdotool
+10. Install "xdotool" in your OS: https://github.com/jordansissel/xdotool

-10. Try one of the two Python scripts provided to check if the API works on your system!
+11. Try one of the two Python scripts provided to check if the API works on your system!